chunyang-w/ML_TEMPLATE/README.md

 # Project Template

-This is a Template Empty code base for quickly setup a structured, easy-to-manage code base for Machin Learning projects in 2025.
+This is a Template Empty code base for quickly setup a structured, easy-to-manage code base for Machine Learning projects in 2025.

 Supporting Features:

-+ Conda enviroment managements (with some porpular ML package listed in `environment.yml`)
++ Conda environment management (with some popular ML packages listed in `environment.yml`)
 + PEP 8 compliant package setup
 + Git Managements